andres3m/JWD-TT-Autoserve/README.md

 Full-stack app that retrieves and displays vehicle details via API calls.

-Available functionality to search by id and search by car specs:
+Search by id and by car specs:
 - Make
 - Model
 - Year